 Contract outsourcing is when a company uses the skills of a specialized partner to negotiate and manage contracts.
 The benefit for the company?
-Contract outsourcing empowers businesses to stay lean and focused on high-value tasks.
+It empowers businesses to stay lean and focused on high-value tasks.
 Outsourcing high-volume, routine contracts to a specialized partner adds value and improves efficiency by standardizing the contracting process, from negotiations and creation to final review and the use of contract data.

 Successful contract outsourcing starts by building an efficient process at the onset of the relationship with the outsourcing provider.
 This partnership should only begin once the company seeking to outsource its contracts is sure the provider has both the experience and the scalability to manage the organization’s flow of contracts, however large or complex it may become.

 Companies often outsource routine legal documents to traditional law firms, which are usually the same law firms working on the companies’ more complex legal needs.
 These additional hours come at a high price.
-However, new technologies and labor models are empowering businesses to outsource contracts to legal technology companies or alternative legal services providers that automate steps of the contracting process, including the initial proposal of terms, markup, execution, and data extraction and analysis.
+However, new technologies and labor models are empowering businesses to outsource contracts to legal technology companies or alternative legal services providers (ALSPs) that automate steps of the contracting process, including the initial proposal of terms, markup, execution, and data extraction and analysis.

 - Nondisclosure Agreements (NDAs)